Grendlee/Multithreaded-MapReduce-Framework/README.md

 # MapReduce in C

 This project is a basic map reduce framework that can use threads to speed up excecution.
 Source code in is `src/mapreduce.c`.
-Other files are part of CMPT 201 assignment parameters.

 ## Features

 - **Map**: From this input `("1", "the quick brown fox")`, the map stage produces `("the", "1")`, `("quick", "1")`, `("brown", "1")`, and `("fox", "1")` as the output.
 From These are essentially recording the encounters of these words from the input.